CAR T Cells: Expanding into Multiple Myeloma

 Results from two early-phase clinical trials suggest that a form of immunotherapy that uses genetically engineered immune cells may be highly effective in patients with advanced multiple myeloma.

 Both trials used CAR T cells that were engineered to target a protein on myeloma cells called B-cell maturation antigen (BCMA).
-Although most patients in the trials had good responses to the treatment, including many who experienced complete remissions, the length of follow-up for most patients is still limited, researchers from both trials cautioned.
+Although most patients in the trials had good responses to the treatment, including many who experienced complete remissions, the length of time that most patients have been followed after receiving the treatment is still limited, researchers from both trials cautioned.

 Preliminary findings from the trials were presented this week at the American Society of Clinical Oncology (ASCO) annual meeting in Chicago.
 One trial was conducted in China and the other in the United States.